nodejs/node/doc/api/domain.md

 Stream objects, requests, responses, etc.) will be implicitly bound to the active domain at the time of their creation.

-Additionally, callbacks passed to lowlevel event loop requests (such as to `fs.open()`, or other callback-taking methods) will automatically be bound to the active domain.
+Additionally, callbacks passed to low-level event loop requests (such as to `fs.open()`, or other callback-taking methods) will automatically be bound to the active domain.
 If they throw, then the domain will catch the error.